-St. Francis Animal Rescue (SFAAR) is a volunteer, 501(c)(3) nonprofit organization dedicated to rescuing and rehabilitating homeless, neglected, unwanted and abused dogs and cats.
+St. Francis Animal Rescue (SFAAR) is a volunteer, 501(c)(3) nonprofit organization dedicated to rescuing and rehabilitating homeless, neglected, unwanted and abused cats.
 All of the animals we rescue are provided with necessary medical care, vaccinated, and spayed or neutered.
 Our animals are placed in foster care in our dedicated volunteers' private homes.
-We hold an adoption day event each Saturday where the public is able to meet our animals and potentially adopt them.
+When possible, we hold an adoption day event each Saturday where the public is able to meet our animals and potentially adopt them.
 We are a no-kill group unless extreme behavioral or medical issues are noted.

 Incorporated in 2001, SFAAR began as the result of two local women who saw that there was a need for an alternative to euthanizing homeless pets in animal control facilities.
 The vast majority of animals in animal control are wonderful, loving pets who simply need a good home with someone to care for them.
 SFAAR was created to help that happen.

 Although our animals come to us from a variety of sources, our first priority is to rescue animals from animal control facilities before they are euthanized.